Christophe-pere/QML-Course/README.md

 ## Content

-> None of the lectures are yet available.
+> Not all lectures are yet available.
 Lecture 5 will be given on February 1st and uploaded.
 Each lecture will be uploaded each week.

 - [Lecture 1: Introduction](https://github.com/Christophe-pere/QML-Course/blob/main/Lecture%201/Lecture%201.pdf)
   * Course content